pbissonho/koin.dart/website/docs/start/getting-started/starting-koin.md

 title: Start Koin
 ---

-> Koin is a DSL, a container & a pragamtic API to leverage your dependencies.
+> Koin is a container & a pragamtic API to leverage your dependencies.

-The Koin DSL consists in:
+The Koin consists in:

-* KoinApplication DSL: describe how to configure your Koin application
+* KoinApplication: describe how to configure your Koin application
-* Module DSL: describe your definitions
+* Module: describe your definitions

 Starting Koin consists in using the `startKoin` fuction as below: